What do you need to can food?

-The canning lid shortage: Where can I buy canning lids if there’s a shortage? (updated March 2021)
+The canning lid shortage: Where can I buy canning lids if there’s a shortage?

 2020 saw an increase in canning and it became harder and harder to find jars and lids as the year progressed.
 While many manufacturers are starting to restock, inventory is still limited in many places.
 Seasonal demand means lids are harder to find in July than in the spring even without increased demand.
 It’s a great idea to stock up early, especially if you can purchase your lids in bulk.

-What Do You Can In?
+What Do You Can Food In?

-For Water Bath Canning: A large, heavy pot with a lid.
+You can use any large, heavy pot with a lid.
 The size doesn’t matter, to a point.
-You need to be able to fit a jar (on a canning rack) in the pot and cover the jar with two inches of water, which will then boil.
+You need to be able to fit a jar (on a canning rack) in the pot and cover the entire jar with two inches of water, which will then boil.

-Don’t skimp here, buy a really well made pressure canner from a company with an excellent reputation.
+Don’t skimp here, whether you buy used or new.
+Buy a really well made pressure canner from a company with an excellent reputation.
 Expect to spend a little change to buy a good pressure canner.
 It’s an investment that will last you for decades if you take care of it.

 These are all really useful but it is technically possible to can without them.
 Still, they’re all pretty inexpensive, so I recommend purchasing the follow canning tools if possible.

-A CANNING RACK – This is just a metal frame that sits on the bottom of your canner (water or pressure) and holds the jars.
-When canning, the jars shouldn’t sit directly on the bottom of the canner because the heat can shatter them.
+This is just a metal frame that sits on the bottom of your canner (water or pressure) and holds the jars.
+The jars shouldn’t sit directly on the bottom of the canner because the heat can shatter them.

-BUBBLE POPPER & HEAD SPACE GAUGE – When canning, you need to leave a specific amount of room in the top of each jar.
+BUBBLE POPPER & HEADSPACE GAUGE – When canning, you need to leave a specific amount of room in the top of each jar.
 This margin is referred to as ‘head space’ and it varies with the canning recipe.